Easy-to-use steam irons

 Make sure that the controls and markings are large enough for you to see - a good contrast between them and the background should make life easier.

-See if you find the dials and buttons easy to grip or press with little force.
+See whether you find the dials and buttons easy to grip or press with little force.
 The controls should also be in a logical and easily reachable place - this is true for many of the models in our table - especially if you sometimes have swollen joints.

 You should also check that the controls aren't close together, so you don’t select something accidentally.

-If you have difficulty with your sight, check to see if the light indicators are bright enough for you to see and whether some of the buttons and markings are raised.
+If you have difficulty with your sight, check to see whether the indicator lights are bright enough for you to see and whether some of the buttons and markings are raised.

 Is it easy to fill, empty and descale?

 Some irons come with a jug to help with filling, which is useful as it means you don't have to hold it under the tap in an awkward position.
 And some steam generators have a removable tank, so you don’t have to hold the large tank under the tap.

 Make sure you find it easy to see the water level - a light to indicate when it's getting low is also useful.